legenhand/Nana-Bot/README.md

 ```
 Q: Why need Assistant (Real bot)?
 A: Because real bot will help you a lot for many things, and make user easy to use it.

+Q: Why Nana Unique?
+A: What Nana makes a Unique userbot is because of the assistant to control your userbot.
 ```

 ### Installation Guide